What is a marketing strategy?

 -

-Content marketing: How you'll use content to meet your goals
+Content strategy: How you'll use content to meet your goals

 Types of marketing strategies